-Scientists have found that carrageenan is having adverse negative health effects on the human body over years of consuming.
-The debate is still going on to know how much carrageenan is safe for humans to take in on a daily basis.
+Scientists have found that carrageenan has adverse negative health effects on the human body over years of consumption.
+The debate is still going on to know how much carrageenan is safe for humans to take in daily.

-Research conducted in 1992, comprised of rats who were fed with carrageenans and poligeenan for up to 91 days.
-After a little increase in cancer cell activity, it was found out that the rats who were on poligeenan did not recover whereas the group that was fed with carrageenans returned to pre-trial condition after the study.
+Research conducted in 1992 comprised of rats who were fed with carrageenans and poligeenan for up to 91 days.
+After a little increase in cancer cell activity, it was found out that the rats who were on poligeenan did not recover.
+In contrast, the group that was fed with carrageenans returned to pre-trial condition after the study.